Skip to main content

 Path output = Path.of("output.txt");

-// Write string (Java 11+, overwrites by default)
+// Write a string (Java 11+, overwrites by default)

-Files.writeString(output, "Hello, NIO!\nSecond line");
+Files.writeString(output, "Hello, NIO!\nSecond line.");

-// Write lines
+// Write a list of lines (Java 7+)

 Files.write(output, lines);